shijoshaji/Scripto/README.md

 > **Note**: The `Scripto` component is designed to take up the full height of its container.
 Ensure the parent container has a defined height (e.g., `100vh`).

+### 💡 More Examples

+Check out [examples/Usage.tsx](https://github.com/shijoshaji/Scripto/blob/main/examples/Usage.tsx) for a complete example of how to use Scripto in a modal/overlay.

 ## 🛠️ Props

 | Prop | Type | Description |